 Chicago wasn’t the only city in Illinois to host a Mafia Family.
 A mafioso by the name of Frank Zito headed a small borgata in Springfield, Illinois, a small city smack dab in the middle of the state.

-The quiet, midwestern city of Springfield, Illinois is situated smack dab in the middle of the state and spans a little over 67 miles geographically.
-It is also the capital of the state.
-Although small in comparison to the City of Chicago, with a total population of around 117,000, it is considered the largest city in central Illinois.
-Springfield was also the place Abraham Lincoln, the 16th president of the United States called home.
+The quiet, Midwestern city of Springfield, Illinois, is situated in the middle of the state and spans just over 67 miles.
+It is also the state capital.
+Although small relative to the City of Chicago, with a total population of approximately 117,000, it is the largest city in central Illinois.
+Springfield was also the place Abraham Lincoln, the 16th president of the United States, called home.

-Yet, despite its cozy small-town feel, rich history, and charm, for many years, Springfield had a seedier side to it as well.
-Since at least the early 1920s, Sprinfield was the headquarters for a small but vibrant Mafia family that considered that city its own personal fiefdom and underworld turf.
+Yet, despite its cozy small-town feel, rich history, and charm, Springfield had a seedier side for many years as well.
+Since at least the early 1920s, Springfield has been the headquarters of a small but vibrant Mafia family that considered the city its personal fiefdom and underworld turf.